-Little Spring to Bismarck Lake Trail is a 2.2 mile out and back trail located near Flagstaff, AZ that features a lake.
+Little Spring to Bismarck Lake Trail is a 2.2 mile out and back trail located near Flagstaff, Arizona that features a lake.
 The trail is good for all skill levels and primarily used for hiking.
 Dogs are also able to use this trail.

 Based on condition in 1986-trail easily hiked by 2 year old and 5 year old children and 2 overweight women but was able to use vehicle to Little Spring.
 Based on condition in 2003-Road to Little Spring no longer accessible by vehicle.
 Road is torn up making walking to Little Spring difficult.